@ £ £ £ i P 3

 Opportunities

-At the end of the apprenticeship we aim to have upskilled all learners to be ready to take their next career step and make them as employable as possible.
-Each apprentice is different and will have different priorities in regards to their progression routes; and students may wish to continue in education or move into employment.
+Each apprentice is unique and will have different priorities in regard to their progression routes.
+Apprentices may wish to continue in education or move into employment.

-Although it is not a requirement for host schools to offer a job at the end of the apprenticeship, many schools have offered apprentices full and part time jobs following their year as a School Sport Apprentice due to the impact of that individual with regards to PE and School Sport.
+Although it is not a requirement for host schools to offer a job at the end of the apprenticeship, many schools have offered apprentices full and part-time roles following their completion of the apprenticeship standard due to the impact of that individual with regards to PE and School Sport.

 Example exit routes for previous apprentices are as follows: